Special Interest Groups (SIGs) in 2008

 Why use Linux?
 People have different reasons.
 Some use it as a virus and spyware countermeasure, others are attracted to robust software or the bonus is that it is usually free.

 The SIG is for newcomers and early-adopters of Linux.
 We currently meet twice a month for presentations and hands-on discussion.
 Meetings run from 09:45am until midday, alternately at the PCUG Centre, Holder (first Thursday of each month) and Wests Rugby Club, Macquarie (third Thursday of each month).
-Select this link for dates and agenda.

 Come along to a meeting with your Linux queries or problems and bring your hardware too.
 Preferably email Rod or Richard beforehand.
 There is a SIG discussion forum available to all PCUG members.
 See our website for details and more Linux information.